arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 ### Hardware Setup

-For Modbus TCP communication, we will use two Opta™ devices and the PLC IDE.
+The setup requires two Opta™ devices and the PLC IDE to enable Modbus TCP communication in this tutorial.

 #### Connection and Ethernet Switch Integration

-Set up the connection by attaching the Ethernet LAN (RJ-45) cable to both devices using the `ETH RJ45` port.
-The following image provides a connection diagram for both devices:
+Connect the Ethernet LAN (RJ-45) cables to the `ETH RJ45` ports on both devices.
+The diagram below illustrates the setup:

 ![General setup for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.png)

-The setup integrates an Ethernet switch that monitors both Opta™ devices using the PLC IDE.
-This configuration not only connects both Opta™ devices using the PLC IDE but also lets you integrate a profile to observe information exchanges in real-time.
-The Ethernet switch is *optional* and RJ-45 cable can be used to connect directly between Opta™ devices.
+This configuration includes an Ethernet switch, facilitating communication monitoring between the two Opta™ devices using the PLC IDE.
+While the Ethernet switch simplifies real-time data exchange, expandability and monitoring, it is *optional*.
+For simpler setups, the RJ-45 cable can connect the devices directly.

 #### Field Deployment Setup

-Once the Modbus connection is active, you can directly connect the Opta™ devices without the Ethernet switch in the field application.
-Furthermore, you have the flexibility to add more Modbus TCP compatible devices to the communication line, expanding the setup as needed.
-Refer to the following image for this configuration:
+The Opta™ devices can connect directly to field applications without requiring an Ethernet switch.
+Additional Modbus TCP compatible devices can be added to the communication line as needed, making the setup scalable.
+Refer to the diagram below for this base configuration:

 ![General setup for two Opta™ devices](assets/opta_plcide_hardware_connection.png)

 ### Workspace Pre-Configuration

-There are some considerations that you will need to understand beforehand for proper use of Modbus TCP on Opta™ within PLC IDE.
-Following subsections will help briefly explain such aspects.
+Before using Modbus TCP on Opta™ within the PLC IDE, there are a few important considerations to understand.
+The following sections provide a brief overview of these aspects.

 #### PLC IDE Project Configuration & Licenses Management

-In any robust development environment, understanding the intricacies of project configuration and the nuances of license management is essential.
-The Arduino PLC IDE provides a unique blend of features tailored for industrial automation, but to use them effectively, a solid foundation is indispensable.

-We highly recommend reviewing [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) before delving into the present tutorial.
+Proper project setup and license management are key to making the most of the Arduino PLC IDE's features for industrial automation.
+Ensuring the workspace is configured correctly will help streamline development and avoid potential issues.

+To get started, we strongly recommend reviewing [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) for a comprehensive guide on setting up the PLC IDE and managing licenses effectively.
+It will help you navigate the current tutorial with ease.

 #### Opta™ Basic Configuration

-To configure the Modbus TCP communication, we need to know the IP address of each Opta™.
-When Opta™ is connected to a computer using the RJ-45 cable and the Ethernet switch, and the ethernet configuration is left as default, an IP address is automatically provided to Opta™ by the external *Dynamic Host Configuration Protocol (DHCP)* server.
-You will need to scan for the address and use that IP address as the device address of Opta™.
-To find the automatically assigned IP address, it is possible to use this [scanner](https://angryip.org/) to identify the address.
+To set up Modbus TCP communication, it is necessary to determine the IP address of each Opta™ device.
+When connected to a network infrastructure via an RJ-45 cable and Ethernet switch with default settings, an IP address is automatically assigned to the Opta™ by an external *Dynamic Host Configuration Protocol (DHCP)* server.
+You can use an IP scanner, such as [Angry IP Scanner](https://angryip.org/), to identify the assigned address and use it as the device address for the Opta™.

-Opta™ can also be configured manually with a specific IP address using __Ethernet.begin()__ method.
-This method is viable to assign devices with specific addresses to operate under certain policies if required.
-For this configuration, the IP setting must be defined by using the sketch found within the `Resources` tab of the PLC IDE.
-The following image shows what the configuration could look like inside the sketch.
+Alternatively, you can manually configure a specific IP address using the **Ethernet.begin()** method.
+This approach is ideal when specific IP addresses are required to meet network policies.
+The IP settings can be defined through a sketch available in the `Resources` tab of the PLC IDE.
+Below is an example of what the manual IP configuration might look like:

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.png)

-***The __Ethernet.begin(ip, dns, gateway, subnet)__ method postpones initialization for 60 seconds when the RJ45 cable is found to be disconnected or when Ethernet settings, such as the IP address, are improperly configured.
-The __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method can be used to extend initialization process and tweak the `connection_timeout` value.
-This parameter sets the timeout period for the Data Layer connection to be established.***
+***The __Ethernet.begin(ip, dns, gateway, subnet)__ method delays initialization by 60 seconds if the RJ-45 cable is disconnected or Ethernet settings (e.g., IP address) are incorrect.
+To adjust the timeout period, use the __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method, which allows customization of the `connection_timeout` parameter for establishing the Data Layer connection.***

-The virtual serial port will establish communication between the computer and Opta™ to develop in the Arduino PLC IDE environment.
-To pair with Opta™ device, activate the Modbus RTU feature and select the highest secondary USB port number by navigating to `On-line -> Set up communication`.
+Once the IP configuration is complete, the virtual serial port simplifies communication between the computer and Opta™ for development within the Arduino PLC IDE.
+To connect to the Opta™ device:

+1. Enable the Modbus RTU feature.
+2. Navigate to `On-line -> Set up communication` in the PLC IDE.
+3. Select the highest secondary USB port number.

 ![Arduino PLC IDE - Device Connection Procedure](assets/opta_plcide_device_connection_server.gif)

-Remember that proper setup is vital when interfacing with the PLC IDE and Opta™.
+Proper setup is important for interfacing with the PLC IDE and Opta™.
 Once the Opta™ properties are all set, you can connect and monitor the status of both devices.

 #### Modbus TCP Client and Server Mode

-The image below shows the interface we will encounter when accessing the Modbus TCP configuration panel in the PLC IDE.
+The following image shows the interface available in the Modbus TCP configuration panel in the PLC IDE:

 ![Arduino PLC IDE - Modbus Role Configuration](assets/opta_plcide_ethernet_config.svg)